rafal-r/airr-react/README.md

 To check all main features go and see demonstration app:
 **[Mobile Demo App](http://react.airr.pl)**

-and for documentation and intreactive examples check:
+and for documentation (still uncomplete) and intreactive examples check:
 **[Storybook](http://react.airr.pl/storybook)**

 Browse both examples in Chrome for best experience.

 ## Installation